UBC-MDS/stocksignalsr/README.md

 Package details The package consists of 6 functions:

 -   get_data: The function downloads all available historic price data for a selected stock and saves it.
-It utilizes the yfinance python package to automate the process.
+It utilizes the yfinance R package to automate the process.
 -   moving_average: The function (inside calc_moving_average.py module)
     calculates a moving average, i.e. the average stock closing price